-8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non-continuous evaluation Description Assessment of active participation 5.00% 0.00% Assessment of the problems solved by students in class.
-Laboratory sessions 10.00% 10.00% Assessment of the reports submitted by students for hands-on experiments Final test 60.00% 70.00% A final written examination to assess theory concepts.
+8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Laboratory sessions 10.00% 10.00% Assessment of the reports submitted by students for hands-on experiments Final test 60.00% 70.00% A final written examination to assess theory concepts.
 A minimum score of 3.5 points (over 10) is required in this test to pass the course.
-Assessment of problem solving and/or case studies 5.00% 0.00% Assessment of the problems solved by students out of class.
-Final test 20.00% 20.00% A final oral examination to assess the last and global hands-on experiment.
+Assessment of problem solving and/or case studies 10.00% 0.00% Assessment of the problems solved by students in class and out of class.
+Final test 20.00% 20.00% A final oral and/or written examination to assess the last and global hands-on experiments.
 A minimum score of 3.5 points (over 10) is required in this test to pass the course.
-Total: 100.00% 100.00%
+Tota I: 100.00% 100.00%